-That doesn’t mean they’re so bad inside, but if they’re that crowded, they can’t be good.
-I noticed that many of them had balconies that had been converted to rooms: not surprising if space is at such a premium.
+That doesn’t mean they’re so bad inside, but I suspect that many of them are very crowded.
+I noticed that quite a few had balconies that had been converted to rooms: not surprising if space is at such a premium.

 When I looked up the numbers on line, the World Bank’s statistics made this all a lot clearer: Hong Kong’s population density is 6845 people per square kilometer!
-The Netherlands, which is considered very crowded, has 498 per square kilometer, and the US has only 35.
+(2018 numbers: It’s gone up to 7096 per square kilometer!)
+The Netherlands, which is considered very crowded, has 498 per square kilometer (2018 stats: 512), and the US has only 35 (2018: 36).
 That explains why people live in such small apartments: with such a densely-packed population, space is at a premium, so it costs a lot.
 Even if you were making a decent living, you’d have to live small.
 Only the wealthiest could afford the kind of space we’re used to in a situation like that.